 A fun, achievement filled weekend!

-Who: Webelos I and II Cub Scouts from Alpine District and their parents
+Who: Webelos and AOL Cub Scouts and their parents

-What: An overnight camping activity to explore What Boy Scouts is like
+What: An overnight camping activity to explore What Scouts BSA is like

 Why: FUN!
 Light a fire!
 Learn to cook outdoors!
 Be a victim!
 Learn First Aid!
 Get lost in the woods!
 Find your way home!